pinkysamantaray/pinkysamantaray.github.io/README.md

 ## nginx

 nginx.conf sets the correct configuration for the react app to work.
-This might change in the future (edit this README when this happens =) )

 When the docker image is created, nginx will be pulled from the docker library and added to the image using this configuration <br>
-**-- STILL UNKNOWN WHETHER THIS IS NEEDED.
-FOR NOW IT IS ADDED TO MAKE SURE REACT WORKS AS A SELF-CONTAINED APP --**

 ## Available Scripts